ismetkonuc/AspnetMicroservices/README.md

  - Redis database connection and containerization
  - Repository Pattern Implementation
  - Swagger Open API implementation

+Discount microservice which includes;

+ - Using Dapper for micro-orm implementation to simplify data access and ensure high performance
+ - PostgreSQL database connection and containerization
+ - Repository Pattern Implementation
+ - Swagger Open API implementation
 ## Run The Project

 You will need the following tools: